Kevyn Aucoin: Inoui cosmetics

 Later, Aucoin would work with Japanese cosmetics giant Shiseido on their Inoui line.

 Celebrity work, writing, and appearances

-Aucoin worked with hundreds of celebrities, including Madonna, Whitney Houston, Cher, Tori Amos, Jewel, Julianne Moore, Sharon Stone, Brooke Shields, Christina Ricci, Isabella Rossellini, Winona Ryder, Demi Moore, Kim Basinger, Liza Minnelli, Janet Jackson Tina Turner, Gwyneth Paltrow, Lisa Marie Presley, Courtney Love, and Vanessa L. Williams.
+Aucoin worked with hundreds of celebrities, including Jennifer Lopez, Madonna, Whitney Houston, Cher, Tori Amos, Diana Ross, Jewel, Julianne Moore, Sharon Stone, Julia Roberts, Mary Tyler Moore, Brooke Shields, Christina Ricci, Isabella Rossellini, Cheri Oteri, Gina Gershon, Winona Ryder, Demi Moore, Kim Basinger, Liza Minnelli, Janet Jackson, Tina Turner, Gwyneth Paltrow, Lisa Marie Presley, Courtney Love, and Vanessa L. Williams.

 He began publishing his creations in books: The Art of Makeup, Making Faces, and Face Forward, two of which became Time magazine best sellers; Making Faces debuted at number one.
 Face Forward was widely noted for introducing makeup sculpting and contouring to the general public for the first time.

 In 1999 he received an honorary diploma from Harvey Milk High School for his support of gay and transgender youth.

 Personal life

 Aucoin eventually found his birth parents, and was able to personally meet them and his half-siblings.

 He was in a long-term relationship with Eric Sakas, who remained a close friend after their breakup.
 Sakas later became president and creative director of Kevyn Aucoin Beauty.

 Aucoin began dating Jeremy Antunes in 1999.
 They married in Hawaii in 2000, in an unofficial ceremony since same-sex marriage was not legally recognized at the time.
 Aucoin's 15-year-old niece, Samantha, lived with them after Aucoin obtained legal guardianship.